Updated April 2018

 SCH is working toward facilitating as many reunifications with biological families as possible.
 They are also currently building programs to help kids with disabilities in the surrounding communities to stay with their families thorough various forms of support.

 Many other kids at SCH are available for adoption, but may not be listed publicly.
-You can always contact SCH to inquire about any child under the age of 16.
+You can always contact SCH who can put you in touch with an adoption agency for a child under the age of 16.

 Why these stories are important